-When trying to connect your device to your WiFi network, you see this error message.
+When trying to connect your Wyze Cam v3 to your Wi-Fi network, you get this error message.

-This error message occurs when either the password entered for the network is incorrect or the camera is attempting to connect to a 5 GHz network instead of a 2.4 GHz network.
+This error message occurs when either the password entered for the network is incorrect or Wyze Cam v3 is attempting to connect to a 5 GHz network instead of a 2.4 GHz network.

 - Confirm that your network name is entered correctly (passwords are case sensitive).
 You can check the password by tapping on the eyelashes, which should show you the password entered.